elizhahn/whats-for-dinner/README.md

 ## Overview

 This is a Turing School of Software and Design Module 1 project.
 The project consists of building an application to match a provided comp.
-The MVP will allow the user to chose a meal type and a random recipe idea will be displayed.
+The MVP will allow the user to choose a meal type and a random recipe idea will display.
 In addition to building the application MVP, three extra functionalities were built:

 * Creating a login page that matches the comp.
 The user should be able to login and be taken to the main page
-* User ability to add a recipe of their own that is displayed on the main page and will be stored with the other recipies according to meal type.
+* User ability to add a recipe of their own that is displayed on the main page and will be stored with the other recipes according to meal type.
 * Ability to clear the recipe from the main page
 * Error handling for login page and add a recipe bar